TimBernard/drlnd-p1-navigation/README.md

     2. To get the python/conda environment setup, follow these instructions: https://github.com/udacity/Value-based-methods#dependencies
     3. Make sure you have jupyter properly installed, and you may have to get an archived version of pytorch
     4. Download the environment for Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip or for Mac: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip
-    5. In the repository directoy root
+    5. In the repository directoy root 'mv <path/to/Banana_Linux.zip\> .'
-    '''
-    mv <path/to/Banana_Linux.zip\> .
-    '''
-    6. Then run
+    6. Then run 'conda activate drlnd'
-    '''
-    conda activate drlnd
-    '''
-    7. In your local directory, to see the trained agent in action:
+    7. In your local directory, to see the trained agent in action: 'python run.py "./Banana_Linux/Banana.x86_64"'
-    '''
-    python run.py "./Banana_Linux/Banana.x86_64"
-    '''
     9. To run the notebook and train the agent yourself, the resulting parameters will overwrite checkpoint.pth.
-In order to train locally, you will need to change the unity env path in the notebook and skip the first cell!
+In order to train locally, you will need to change the unity env path in the notebook and skip the first cell! 'jupyter notebook Navigation.pynb'
-    '''
-    jupyter notebook Navigation.pynb
-    '''